 MOOD SWINGS: They may be mild, or they may be pronounced, but the hormone changes that a boy goes through in puberty will definitely affect his moods.
 Some kids are good at trying to hide this, (bless their hearts,) and some seem completely willing to take down the entire planet (beginning with their family) with their shifting moods.
 But just know: It’s normal.

-(And in a sweet and honest moment, I’ve heard my own boys confess: “What’s wrong with me?
+(In an honest moment, I’ve heard my own boys say: “What’s wrong with me?
 I was so grumpy ten minutes ago and now I’m totally fine!”)
 And thus: Welcome to puberty.

 APPETITE: At some point during puberty your son will quadruple his food intake. (or at least close.)
 Some boys start this before they hit a growth spurt, some a little later.
 Just expect the hungry boys and be prepared with all of the food.